-4.4 A stationary technology shock
+4.2 A stationary technology shock

-In this section, we describe the economic outcome after a shock of $\epsilon_t = 0.0025$ to the intermediate good producers' technology ε_t .
-A temporary technology shock increases the productivity of Swedish intermediate good producers; thus, they can produce more output for a given level of inputs.
-The economic outcome is illustrated in Figures 7 and 8.
-First, we describe the outcome given the case No active fiscal rule, which is illustrated by the red line.
+In this section, we describe the economic outcome after an increase in $\epsilon_t$ , which is the shock to the intermediate goods producers' technology $\varepsilon_t$ , by one standard deviation.
+A temporary technology shock increases the productivity of Swedish intermediate goods producers; thus, they can produce more output for a given level of inputs.
+The economic outcome is illustrated in Figures 9 and 10.

 A positive technology shock generates a temporary increase in total factor productivity, which directly reduces the marginal cost of production.
 As a consequence, this effect generates downward pressure on domestic inflation.
 The decrease in domestic inflation generates downward pressure on CPIF inflation.
-In addition, since firms are able to produce same amount of output with lower input, the demand for labor thus employment decreases and unemployment increases.
-The increase in unemployment induces the Riksbank to reduce the nominal interest rate despite a modest increase in CPIF inflation, steming from higher import inflation.
+In addition, since firms are able to produce the same amount of output with lower input, the demand for labor, thus employment, decreases and unemployment increases.
+The increase in unemployment induces the Riksbank to reduce the nominal interest rate despite a modest increase in CPIF inflation, stemming from higher import inflation.